MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Add alidation data annotations to a model.
+1. Add Validation data annotations to a model.

 2. Complete the Create display view.